yehlincho/Joint_Model_Stability/README.md

 # JointDesign

-A comprehensive toolkit for protein design combining TrROS and TrMRF models and zero shot stability prediction using ESMFold, ESM2, ProteinMPNN models.
+A comprehensive toolkit for protein design using joint TrROS/TrMRF models with zero-shot stability prediction using ESMFold, ESM2, and ProteinMPNN models.

 ## System Requirements